 - Michael Chabon:

-- In The Amazing Adventures Of Kavalier And Clay, known gay character Sammy Clay encounters radio actor Tracy Bacon who is described as "well over six feet tall, broad-shouldered, with a dimple in his chin and glossy blond hair" with "distinctly visible" muscles.
+- In The Amazing Adventures of Kavalier and Clay, known gay character Sammy Clay encounters radio actor Tracy Bacon who is described as "well over six feet tall, broad-shouldered, with a dimple in his chin and glossy blond hair" with "distinctly visible" muscles.
 While Sammy's attraction to Bacon is not a revelation to himself nor the reader, it does open the closet doors to Sammy's family; Sammy's mother knows after one dinner with them that their interest is romantic, even before Sammy himself notices.

-- In The Mysteries Of Pittsburgh, Arthur Bechstein constantly describes Arthur Lecomte's apperance in obsessive detail, commenting on his shoe brand, the stubble on his jawline, the color of his chest hair and the way he blushes, among other characteristics.
-He even admits that he's fixated on him hours after meeting him, after a page-long soliloquoy on Lecomte's homosexuality.
+- In The Mysteries of Pittsburgh, Arthur Bechstein constantly describes Arthur Lecomte's apperance in obsessive detail, commenting on his shoe brand, the stubble on his jawline, the color of his chest hair and the way he blushes, among other characteristics.
+He even admits that he's fixated on him hours after meeting him, after a page-long soliloquy on Lecomte's homosexuality.
 It doesn't really come as a shock to anyone when they do it, though it takes about 2/3rds of the book to get there.

-- Harry Potter: JK Rowling's revelation that Albus Dumbledore was in love with Gellert Grindelwald is not surprising in light of this trope.
+- Harry Potter: J. K. Rowling's revelation that Albus Dumbledore was in love with Gellert Grindelwald is not surprising in light of this trope.
 At almost every opportunity in Harry Potter and the Deathly Hallows, Grindelwald is variously described as a "handsome," "merry-faced" man whose "golden hair fell in curls to his shoulders."
 He was also the nearest Dumbledore ever had to an equal, in intellect and talent, besides Voldemort.